 - Physical and mental health information

-- Membership to organisations/unions.
+- Membership to organisations/unions

 We have to accept that we now live in an information age and along with this progress comes the responsibility for each individual to take care of and protect their own information.
-To protect the individual's right to privacy and guard against abuse of information, data protection legislation has become necessary and therefor the Protection of Personal Information Act was enacted.
+To protect the individual's right to privacy and guard against abuse of information, data protection legislation has become necessary and therefore the Protection of Personal Information Act was enacted.
 The NWU aims to ensure that all processes and procedures are in place to ensure that personal information is managed in an effective and correct manner as prescribed by the Act in order to ensure good corporate governance.